-Acacia ashbyae is a spreading, small to medium shrub that will reach a height of two metres with a spread of three metres.
+Acacia ashbyae is a spreading, small to medium shrub that will reach a height of 2 metres with a spread of 3 metres.

 The phyllodes vary in shape and are usually 3-9 centimetres long by 1-3 millimetres wide.
 They are flat, light green and new growth is clothed in white to cream hairs.

 Up to 20 very small staminate flowers are produced in globular to shortly-cylindrical heads, about 1 cm long and a bit less wide, golden-yellow in colour; 1 or 2 heads per leaf axil.
 Flowers make an appearance in mid spring.

 Pods are narrow, brittle and constricted between seeds.